3 Effective Solutions to Fix ‘Invalid B-tree Node Size’ Error on Mac

 Data Recovery: Mac Data Recovery Tool

 The best tool to perform data recovery on Mac is Bitwar Data Recovery Software for Mac.
-It is powerful and efficient to restore any type of data such as images, docs, videos, files from both internal or external devices such as SD card, external hard drive, USB flash drive, memory card and others.
+It is powerful and efficient to restore any type of data such as images, docs, videos, files from both internal or external devices such as SD cards, external hard drives, USB flash drives, memory cards and others.

 Follow the guided steps below to backup data from the hard drive on Mac: